mcdemarco/mcdemarco.github.com/README.md

 I used to mirror my website to GitHub Pages, but Google really, really doesn't like that.
 My website can still be found at [my website](http://mcdemarco.net) or in jekyll form in my fork of Left.

-Here, instead, are my bigger GitHub projects:
+Here, instead, are some of my GitHub projects:

+* [Betide](/betide/), a CSS animation based on the COLOURlovers API and [my fork](/color-tide/) of color-tide.
 * [Crick Ticker](/crick-ticker/), stream marker management for App.net
 * [Family Tree Generator](/family-tree-generator/), fantasy family population
 * [Kingdom Builder Randomizer](/kingdom-builder-randomizer/), random setup for a board game